How to Study for the MCAT: 6 Tips and Tricks to Try

 2. Study in ways you’ve found successful in the past

 If you’re academically talented enough to pursue medical school, you’ve most likely already mastered the art of studying.
-You know what study tactics work best for you, so why change that now?
-MCAT preparation is not the time to try out new preparation habits.
-Stick with your go-to learning style — whatever works best for you.
+And if you have a solid grasp of the study tactics that work for you, there’s no reason to change that while preparing for the MCAT exam.

 4. Identify your weak spots and strengthen them

-You’ll also need to consider how well you’ve covered all of the MCAT subject material in school.
-If your undergraduate studies haven’t covered every topic in the exam, it’s up to you to learn these areas.
-For example, Panthofer had not taken psychology since high school.
-She felt she needed to brush up significantly in this subject.
-She also honed in on biology, as she had not taken upper-level classes in immunology and physiology.
+You’ll also need to consider how well you’ve covered all the MCAT subject material in school.
+If your undergraduate studies haven’t hit on every topic in the exam, it’s up to you to learn the necessary material in those subjects.

 5. Set goals for yourself

-Aimlessly reviewing notes or study materials before the MCAT won’t result in your best score.
-You’ll want to work towards a goal — your ideal, yet realistic MCAT score.
-You’ll also want to set smaller goals for yourself throughout the studying process leading up to the exam.
-This could include how much study material you’ll cover in the span of a week, how many hours you want to spend studying, or what score you’d like to achieve on your practice exams.
-Bite-sized goals like these will help keep you accountable along the way and help you make progress toward your ultimate goal.
+Your ultimate goal is likely to achieve a specific score, but you’ll also want to set smaller goals for yourself throughout the studying process leading up to the exam.
+This could include how much study material you’ll cover in the span of a week, how many hours you want to spend studying each day, or what score you’d like to reach on your practice exams.
+Smaller targets like these will keep you accountable along the way and help you progress toward your end goal.

 6. Aim for the best the first time

-It’s true you can retake the MCAT if you should be unhappy with your score.
-But do you really want to?
-It’s an expensive, a time-consuming, and a stressful exam, and most medical schools look at both scores or take an average.
-So it’s in your best interest to do as well as possible the first time, Panthofer explains.
+It’s true that you can retake the MCAT if you’re unhappy with your score.
+But it’s also worth remembering that it’s an expensive, time-consuming, and stressful exam—and if you do retake it, most medical schools will actually look at both of your scores or take an average.

 Make the most of the MCAT

-As you can see, there are plenty of tactics to try and resources to utilize to prepare you for taking the MCAT.
-It will take determination, dedication, and all the brain power you can muster, but consider it the first step towards achieving the dream you never gave up on: becoming a doctor.
+There are plenty of tactics to try and resources to utilize as you’re preparing for the MCAT.
+Performing well on such a rigorous exam will take quite a bit of time, dedication, and brainpower, but remember that it’s the first step toward achieving your dream of becoming a doctor.

-Now that you have some ideas of how to study for the MCAT, learn more about another element in applying to medical school: your GPA.
-How much do grades matter to medical school admissions?
-Learn more in our article, “Medical School GPA: Why Good Grades Are Only Part of the Equation.”
+Now that you have some ideas of how to study for the MCAT, it’s helpful to review the other factors admissions teams consider when reviewing medical school applications.
+Learn more in our article “Medical School GPA: Why Good Grades Are Only Part of the Equation.”